Several miscellaneous short films are featured on this page.

-These films are a mixed bag of everything from touring in a hire car that knows no speed limit to the burning of a cabin during a fire training exercise.
+These films are a mixed bag of everything from touring in a hire car that knows no speed limit to the burning of a cabin during a fire training exercise to old-fashioned snow antics.

 Back in the day when the Northern Territory had no speed limits, two intrepid backpackers went on a trip to Darwin.
 The best way to see Kakadu National Park, they thought, was to get a hire car and go flat out.
 They set out planning to hire a V8 Holden Statesman but the only car they were able to get was a 4-cylinder Toyota Corolla.